Support and supervision in practice: who's who

 Education champions are Anglia Ruskin University academics who play a key role in establishing and maintaining effective communication links between the University, the clinical provider and other stakeholders such as Health Education East of England.
 In addition, they co-ordinate the educational audit process and chair the Practice Education Committee meetings every two months with the key education leads from your organisation.
 These meetings follow a standard agenda and include a review of student and mentor evaluations as well as external reviews such as the CQC.

 Education champions work closely with the healthcare organisation/independent sector education lead and clinical learning leads to provide support such as drop-in surgeries and link visits.
-As such, their contact details and planned visit dates are published in the clinical areas.
+Find contact details for your education champion.

 These are students' personal and academic tutors.
 Their name and contact details can be found on the student’s module guide.
 The role of personal tutors is vital in the progress of students' journey on the course; they assist in the exploration of the theoretical perspectives from each module and, in the classroom setting, help to prepare students to begin to relate theory to practical application.
 Personal tutors act as academic mentors and are fully involved in any personal or disciplinary factors which may impact on students' progress on the course.
 They also visit their students while they are in their practice placement.